cl-victor1/nuxt-template-stripe-supabase-google-i18n-kofi/README.md

   </a>
 </div>

 Click the image above or [this link](https://app.arcade.software/flows/xxq5LCtDW68nRlHCeNLW) to view the interactive demo in a new tab.
+Please note that the popped out Google login window was not captured in the demo.

 ## Features